Zach Mettenberger: Memphis Express

 In August 2018, Mettenberger signed with the newly-formed Alliance of American Football's Memphis Express.
-Later on November 27, Mettenberger was drafted by the Express in the fourth round of the 2019 AAF QB Draft.
+On November 27, Mettenberger was drafted by the Express in the fourth round of the 2019 AAF QB Draft.

-Mettenerger opened the 2019 AAF season as the third-string quarterback behind Christian Hackenberg and Brandon Silvers.
-For the third game of the year against the Orlando Apollos, he became the backup after Silvers suffered an injury, and entered the game during the second half to replace a struggling Hackenberg; despite losing 21–17, Mettenberger threw for 120 yards and two touchdowns.
+Mettenberger opened the 2019 AAF season as the third-string quarterback behind Christian Hackenberg and Brandon Silvers.
+For their third game of the year against the Orlando Apollos, he became the backup after Silvers suffered an injury and entered the game during the second half to replace a struggling Hackenberg; despite losing 21–17, Mettenberger threw for 120 yards and two touchdowns.
 On February 25, Express head coach Mike Singletary named Mettenberger the starter.
-In his first start against the San Diego Fleet, he completed 18 of 25 passes for 174 yards and a passing touchdown, and also ran for another as Memphis won 26–23, the first victory in team history.
+In his first start against the San Diego Fleet, he completed 18-of-25 passes for 174 yards and a passing touchdown, and made a rushing touchdown, as Memphis won 26–23, the first victory in team history.

 Against the Salt Lake Stallions on March 16, Mettenberger was injured and replaced by Silvers.
 The Express announced the signing of quarterback Johnny Manziel soon after the game.
-Mettenberger was placed on injured reserve on March 18.
+Mettenberger was placed on injured reserve two days later.

 The league ceased operations in April 2019.

-2020
+The Spring League (second stint)

-After being passed up in the 2020 XFL Draft, Mettenberger re-signed with The Spring League as starting quarterback for the Las Vegas Hughes, the host team.
+After being passed up in the 2020 XFL draft, Mettenberger re-signed with The Spring League as starting quarterback for the Las Vegas Hughes, the host team.
 He lost the starting quarterback competition against Bryan Scott.

-Mettenberger was selected by the Generals in The Spring League's player selection draft on October 12, 2020.
+Mettenberger was selected by the Austin Generals in The Spring League's player selection draft on October 12, 2020.

 NFL career statistics

 Coaching career

 In July 2020, Mettenberger was announced as the new offensive coordinator of the Hillsboro High School football team, having previously expressed interest in coaching at the school during his playing career.

 In September 2021, he was announced as an assistant football coach for Father Ryan High School.

 In February 2022, Mettenberger joined the staff of the Alabama Crimson Tide as a coaching analyst.
+He rejoined the Father Ryan staff in 2024 as the offensive coordinator and quarterbacks coach.

+On February 18, 2025, Mettenberger was announced as the new head coach at Father Ryan.